paths-erc/docs/db-handbook/manuscripts.md

 ### Foliation (ancient and modern)

 #### PRESENCE OF FOLIATION
 - Noted if present.
-Normally, foliation is modern and written in pencil.
+Usually, foliation is modern and written in pencil.
 Exceptions are accurately described.
 - DB id: `foliation`

 #### FOLIATION TYPE